This post is about the trial and settlement value of personal injury cases in Tennessee.

 - 2020, Tennessee: $23,500,000 Verdict.
 An intoxicated truck driver rear-ended a woman’s vehicle while stopped in traffic.
 The truck driver was an employee of a medical waste disposal company.
 At the time of the accident, his truck contained expired drugs.
 He admitted to ingesting some of them before the collision.
 The following day, the woman sought treatment at the ER for her right foot and shoulder pain.
 She would also be diagnosed with post-traumatic stress disorder and the aggravation of her pre-existing anxiety and depression.
 Her psychiatry expert testified that the woman would need psychiatric care for life.
 He also testified that the accident caused her to suffer from flashbacks, nightmares, and a fear of driving.
 The woman sued the truck driver for negligence.
 She also sued his employer for negligently hiring and supervising him.
 The medical waste disposal company denied liability, arguing that they had no reason to suspect that their employee was taking drugs while on the job.
 After a five-day trial, the Sullivan County court awarded the woman a $1,000,000 verdict.
 She also received $22,500,000 in a punitive damages minitrial.
 However, the court’s final judgment reduced her net award to $2,250,000 based on Tennessee’s recoverable damages cap.

 - 2020, Tennessee: $20,000 Verdict.
-A 14-year-old girl suffered a shoulder injury when she was a passenger in her mother’s broadsided vehicle.
+A 14-year-old girl suffered a shoulder injury while a passenger in her mother’s broadsided vehicle.
 She sought treatment with a pediatrician, a chiropractor, and an orthopedist.
 The girl also underwent physical therapy.
 She later underwent exploratory surgery on her shoulder.
 The girl’s parents sued the other driver, alleging that his negligence caused her injuries.
 The defense argued that her injuries were not permanent.
-Following a two-day trial, the Hamilton County jury awarded a $20,000 verdict.
+The Hamilton County jury awarded a $20,000 verdict after a two-day trial.
 This comprised $15,000 in medical expenses and $5,000 in pain and suffering.

 - 2020, Tennessee: $127,330 Verdict.
-A man’s Chevrolet G31 was struck by a vehicle that entered his lane of travel.
+A man’s Chevrolet G31 was struck by a vehicle entering his travel lane.
 He suffered unspecified personal injuries.
-He sued the other driver, alleging that she failed to keep a proper lookout, failed to properly control her vehicle, and failed to avoid a collision.
+He sued the other driver, alleging that she failed to keep a proper lookout, was unable to control her vehicle properly and failed to avoid a collision.
 The other driver admitted negligence but argued that it did not cause the man’s injuries.
 A Davidson County jury awarded $127,330.